List of national flag proposals: Montenegro

-One of the proposals for redesigning of the 1992 Montenegrin flag.
+One of the proposals for redesign of the 1992 Montenegrin flag.

 Mozambique

 In June 1932, while working for the Portuguese Institute of Heraldry (IPH), Affonso Dornellas elaborated a coat of arms for the Colony of Mozambique and João Ricardo da Silva drew it.
 Even though the Estado Novo's Agência Geral das Colónias (General Agency of the Colonies) had asked for the shield, it was never officially adopted.
 Like other designs, a modified version was used at the 1934 Colonial Exposition of Porto and on posterior coins before the introduction of the 1935 shield design.

 In 1966, heraldist Franz Paul de Almeira Langhans designed flags for Portuguese ultramarine provinces in his book "Armorial do Ultramar Português", being Mozambique's the Flag of Portugal defaced with the colony's lesser arms shield on its lower fly side.

-In 1990, the drafting of a new constitution started discussions on changing the national symbols due to their resemble to Mozambique Liberation Front's (FRELIMO), as it would be antithetical to use a partidary flag for national unity.
+In 1990, the drafting of a new constitution started discussions on changing the national symbols due to their resemblance to those of the Mozambique Liberation Front (FRELIMO), as it would be antithetical to use a partidary flag for national unity.
 This move failed to change the flag, and since then the primary criticism has been directed at the inclusion of the AK-47 on it, which some Mozambicans view as an allusion to violence.

 In 2005, the Mozambican government held a competition with five judges to choose a new national flag and emblem as part of a peace agreement between the FRELIMO and the Mozambican National Resistance (RENAMO).
 All the 169 proposals were ultimately rejected by the Assembly of the Republic, which voted 155 to 79 against changing the flag.
 All the votes against were from FRELIMO, and all the votes for were from RENAMO.